 inner cells cylindrical with tapered and rounded ends.

-at the apices of the inner cells two spines which are diagonally to each other
+at the apices of the inner cells with two spines diagonally opposed to each other

 marginal cells slightly convex on contour side

-marginal cells with a curved spine on each apex
+marginal cells with a curved spine at each apex

-in the equatorial zone of each cell an additional spine on one side of coenobia
+in the equatorial zone of each cell an additional spine on one side of coenobium

 cell wall smooth, without ornamentation